automl/amltk/docs/guides/optimization.md

     ---

-    If you want to use a particular [`Sampler`][byop.pipeline.Sampler] you can pass it in as well.
+    If you want to use a particular [`Sampler`][amltk.pipeline.Sampler] you can pass it in as well.

     ```python exec="true" source="material-block" result="python" title="RandomSearch Specific Sampler" hl_lines="3 8"
-    from byop.optimization import RandomSearch
+    from amltk.optimization import RandomSearch
-    from byop.pipeline import searchable
+    from amltk.pipeline import searchable
-    from byop.configspace import ConfigSpaceSampler
+    from amltk.configspace import ConfigSpaceSampler

     my_searchable = searchable("myspace", space={"x": (-10.0, 10.0)})
     space = my_searchable.space()